XP-NETWORK/IoTeX-Grant-Delivery/README.md

 (async () => {
   // Getting a list of NFTs
   const iotexNFTs = await factory.nftList(
-    velas,            // The inner chain object
+    IoTeX,            // The inner chain object
     signer.address  // The public key of the user
   );
   // To view a list of NFTs: